Wade Baldwin IV: Baskonia (2021–2022)

 On July 10, 2021, he signed with Saski Baskonia of the Liga ACB.
 He averaged 14.1 points, 3.6 rebounds, 4.4 assists, and 1.1 steals per game.

-Maccabi Tel Aviv (2022–present)
+Maccabi Tel Aviv (2022–2024)

 On June 30, 2022, Baldwin signed a two-year contract with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.
+He was second in scoring in the 2022–23 EuroLeague regular season, with 16.7 points per game, only trailing Aleksandar Vezenkov.
+Baldwin was named the March 2023 MVP by the EuroLeague.
+The following month, in April, Baldwin agreed to an extension of his contract that commits him to Maccabi until 2025.